HeyMaslo/companion-server/README.md

 ##### Kubernetes

 For kubernets orchestration... standard approaches should work.
-This is a very simple, stateless nodejs/expressjs container.
+This is a simple, stateless nodejs/expressjs container.

-###### Simple deployment and service will do it

-YAMLs for the kube/minikube spin up for testing
+YAMLs for the kube/minikube spin up for testing:

-deployment
+Deployment

     apiVersion: apps/v1
     kind: Deployment